-At PicMonkey, we’re saying “yay USA!” with a glorious new set of 4th of July graphics, a.k.a. overlays, from designer Danielle Johnson.
-Find them in the Overlays tab (under Stars & Stripes), where they’re waiting to grace patriotic party invites and anything else that creative red, white, and blue enthusiasts come up with.
+At PicMonkey, we’re saying “yay USA!” with a glorious new set of 4th of July graphics, a.k.a. graphics, from designer Danielle Johnson.
+Find them in the Graphics tab (under Stars & Stripes), where they’re waiting to grace patriotic party invites and anything else that creative red, white, and blue enthusiasts come up with.
 We’ve whipped up a few designs for inspiration—check them out below and then get (fire)crackin’ on your own.

 Drink up the fun

 “Now, red Solo® cup is the best receptacle/For barbecues, tailgates, fairs and festivals.”

 This iconic party essential is also perfect for your invites.
 Add a selection from Labels (also in the Graphics tab), some text, and you’re good to go.

 Tips: To stack your virtual cups on the quick, right-click and select duplicate graphic.
 Once you’ve created your desired number of graphics, layer them over each other.

 To make your text box the right shape, hold the shift key while you resize it.
 That way, you can stretch it horizontally or vertically.